Sarunphat/cordova-plugin-paperang/README.md

 ```

 If you need to change any variables, it's recommended to remove and re-add the plugin via command above to make sure all change necessary are performed.

+## Demos

+Working example can be found at https://github.com/Sarunphat/cordova-paperang-example